tabler/tabler/pages/_docs/progress.md

 ## Indeterminate progress

-To create indeterminate progress add `.progress-bar-indeterminate` to the `.progress-bar` element.
+You can create a progress bar which shows indeterminate progress by adding `.progress-bar-indeterminate` to the `.progress-bar` element.

 {% capture code %}
 {% include ui/progress.html indeterminate=true size="sm" %}